neuralmagic/sparseml/integrations/ultralytics-yolov8/tutorials/sparse-transfer-learning.md

 #### Create a Config

-Save the following configuration file as `aerial-dataset.yaml`:
+Save the following configuration file as `aerial-dataset.yaml` in a folder called `datasets`:

 ```yaml
 # aerial-dataset.yaml